Residential Assistance Program (RAP) for Sober Living Residents in Massachusetts

 • Focus on supporting individuals who have completed a treatment program and require stable housing to continue their recovery journey.

-• Available only for residents of MASH-certified sober houses, ensuring compliance with state quality standards.
+• Available only for residents of certified sober houses, ensuring compliance with state quality standards.

 Resident Funding Eligibility Criteria